Timothy WittigSenior IWT Specialist

-Dr. Timothy Wittig joined the Basel Institute in January 2019 as Team Lead for Intelligence & Counter Wildlife Trafficking.
+Dr. Timothy Wittig joined the Basel Institute in January 2019.

 He has extensive field experience relating to wildlife trafficking, organised crime and illicit finance throughout sub-Saharan Africa, Southeast Asia and Central America.
 He has worked in East Africa as senior wildlife trafficking analyst for the Wildlife Conservation Society (WCS) and led a team of field analysts at US Africa Command (AFRICOM).
 While at AFRICOM, Tim’s field research and analysis of wildlife trafficking networks in Eastern and Southern Africa contributed to the formation of the US national strategy on wildlife trafficking.
 He was also one of the authors of the first national US intelligence estimate on wildlife trafficking.